railroadmedia/ecommerce/README.md

 ```

 Store a shipping cost weight range in the database and return it in JSON format if the shipping option exist.

+Only users with 'create.shipping_cost' ability can create shipping costs weight range.

 Return a JSON response with the shopping cost weight range or throw the proper exception.